stefanwinkel/katacoda-scenarios/docker_defense_401/step3.md

 ## Use Network Namespace

+The network namespace allows a container to have its own view of network interfaces and routing tables.
 When containers are launched, a network interface is defined and  create.
 This gives the container a unique IP address and interface.

 `docker run -it alpine ip addr show`{{execute}}